 The field mouse is where our story began.
 When this tiny brown mouse scurried over our CEO’s leg, he inspired an idea that has changed the pest control industry.
-Kari Warberg Block knew there had to be a safer way to get rid of mice than the traps or poisons that were old standbys, and when she couldn’t find what she needed, she invented it.
+Kari Warberg Block knew there had to be a safer way to get rid of mice than the traps or poisons that were old standbys.
+When she couldn’t find what she needed, she invented it.

-Although field mice are known for causing problems on the farm, they make themselves a nuisance wherever they are, and they can live in many places.
-They are most common in rural areas such as forests, prairies, and agricultural settings, but can also be found in urban or suburban communities if there are woods or natural buffer zones nearby.
+The field mouse is best known for causing problems on the farm.
+Rodents make themselves a nuisance wherever they are, and they can live in many places.
+Field mice are most common in rural areas such as forests, prairies, and agricultural settings, but can also be found in urban or suburban communities if there are woods or natural buffer zones nearby.

 They are much more likely to be a problem in places that are not frequently used by people, like barns and other farm buildings or seasonal cabins.